Regulating nanos in cosmetics

 In France

-The DGCCRF27See in particular:
+The DGCCRF29See in particular:

-Control of the presence of nanoparticles in food products and cosmetics by the DGCCRF, DGCCRF, January 2018
+– Control of the presence of nanoparticles in food products and cosmetics by the DGCCRF, DGCCRF, January 2018

-Nanomaterials in cosmetic products: the DGCCRF takes stock, DGCCRF, 22 February 2021
+– Nanomaterials in cosmetic products: the DGCCRF takes stock, DGCCRF, 22 February 2021

-and the ANSM28– Cf. Assessment of cosmetic products inspections at ANSM, ANSM, Perfumes & Cosmetics Congress, November 4, 2020: ANSM presented the results of tests it had conducted in 2019 on 12 toothpastes of different brands, complementing the analyses conducted by the DGCCRF on 5 other toothpastes.
+– Composition of cosmetics: the requirement of clear information for consumers, DGCCRF, October 15, 2019 and the ANSM30– Cf. Assessment of cosmetic products inspections at ANSM, ANSM, Perfumes & Cosmetics Congress, November 4, 2020: ANSM presented the results of tests it had conducted in 2019 on 12 toothpastes of different brands, complementing the analyses conducted by the DGCCRF on 5 other toothpastes.
 Unfortunately, these results have not been made public outside the conferences reserved for cosmetic brands and the ANSM has never responded to AVICENN’s requests for clarification. verify the application by companies of the provisions of the Cosmetics Regulation concerning nanos distributed in France.

 Since 2017, the DGCCRF has conducted controls that have confirmed the failures of the [nano] labeling as well as the presence of unauthorized nanomaterials (iron oxide and nano titanium dioxide used as colorants for example).
 Since 2020, the DGCCRF has issued injunctions to bring labelling back into compliance and has obtained the voluntary withdrawal of a dozen products by companies (mainly make-up).

-The “roadmap” from the 2016 environmental conference planned to accelerate the regulations on the use of nanomaterials in the UV filters of cosmetic products as part of the application of the European regulationand in particular, the coming into force at the national level of the measures concerning the use of titanium dioxide in nano form.
+The “roadmap” from the 2016 environmental conference planned to accelerate the regulations on the use of nanomaterials in the UV filters of cosmetic products as part of the application of the European regulationand in particular, the coming into force at the national level of the measures concerning the use of titanium dioxide in nano form“.
 The Ministry of Health and the DGCCRF were the key owners of this “action”.

 Starting in 2018, after initial tests on cosmetics other than sunscreen products in 2016-2017, the DGCCRF has been looking more specifically at nanoparticles of titanium dioxide (TiO2) and zinc oxide (ZnO) in sunscreen products, in order to verify compliance with the European obligation to label nanomaterials in cosmeticsin effect since 2013.